- File manager for Mac

 What is an ISO file?

 An ISO file is a complete data rendering of a physical disc of storage such as a CD, DVD, or Blu-Ray.
 It includes all the data on a disc, as well as the file structure just as it is on the physical storage.
-ISO files are usually used for storing and distributing big file volumes or media like films and games.
+ISO files are usually used to store and distribute big file volumes or media like films and games.
 Because the file functions the same as a disk, you need a piece of software or utility to open an ISO file on Mac that can “mount” the file as if it was a disk drive.

 Conclusion